digisavvy/some-like-it-neat/README.md

 tasks such as autoprefixing, compiling and minifying Sass files; cleaning up your theme directory and even packaging/zipping your theme!
 Cool.
 Right?

-* Bower — We're using bower to manage certain theme dependencies, specifically Bourbon, Neat and Bi-App-Sass.
-Cool, right?
-That's what I said when I learned the awesomeness that is Bower.
-Ya hurd?!

 * RTL Support via the most excellent bi-app-sass project
 * Built for Accessibility
 * Flexnav Menu System and Hover Intent